ToraktheNord/zhl-main/src/content/sections/english/contact-section.md

       halfWidth: true
       defaultValue: ""
     - label: ""
-      placeholder: "Subject"
+      placeholder: "Betreff"
-      name: "Subject" # This is crucial.
+      name: "Betreff" # This is crucial.
 Its indicate under which name you want to receive this field data
       required: false
       halfWidth: true
       dropdown: